M00n41ld/Coffe-shop/README.md

 For the interactive map i used Leaflet library and for the slider - Swiper libraby.

-In case js will not be working on the client's side i made all interactive elements with safety precaution:
+In case js will not be working on the client's side I made all interactive elements with safety precaution:

 For the map - there is a background image underneath with the exact geo position.

 For the slider - i hid the arrows, so it will look like one simple promo block.